 Inconsistent schema use different attributes or formats to store the same information.
 Maintain schema consistency in the following ways:

-Use schema checking to ensure attributes and object classes conform to the schema rules.
+Use schema checking to ensure that attributes and object classes conform to the schema rules.

-Use syntax validation to enforce attribute values match the required attribute syntax.
+Use syntax validation to ensure that attribute values match the required attribute syntax.

 Select and apply a consistent data format.